YousefED/Matrix-CRDT/README.md

 Matrix-CRDT enables you to use [Matrix](https://matrix.org/) as a backend for distributed, real-time collaborative web applications that sync automatically.

+The MatrixProvider is a sync provider for [Yjs](https://github.com/yjs/yjs), a proven, high performance CRDT implementation.

 ## Live demo

 In the [examples](examples) directory, you'll find some live examples: